laurentkempe/blog/source/_drafts/dotnet-7-sdk-built-in-container-improvements.md

 <EnableSdkContainerSupport>true</EnableSdkContainerSupport>
 ```

-The feature leverages `dotnet publish` and it is a command-line tool that allows you to build and publish your .NET applications as Docker images with one command.
+The feature leverages `dotnet publish`.
+The command-line tool allows you to build and publish your .NET applications as Docker images with one command.
 With dotnet publish, you can:

 - Create a Docker image for your .NET application without writing any Dockerfile
 - Publish your Docker image to a container registry of your choice with one command
 - Specify variables such as the base image, image tag, and registry name in your project file

 {% alert info %}
-It is interesting to realize that you don't need to have docker installed on your machine to publish to remote container registry.
-The .NET SDK is able to build the image and to push it to the remote registry on is own.
-It is interesting CI/CD pipelines or even local development.
+It is interesting to realize that you don’t need docker installed on your machine to publish to a remote container registry.
+The .NET SDK can build the image and then push it to the remote registry.
+It is interesting for CI/CD pipelines or even local development.
 {% endalert %}

 # Create a Docker image